Is Coterra Energy Inc. (CTRA) a Keeper?

 CTRA’s Market Performance

-CTRA stocks went down by -3.24% for the week, with a monthly drop of -10.87% and a quarterly performance of -5.23%, while its annual performance rate touched 32.80%.
-The volatility ratio for the week stands at 3.15% while the volatility levels for the past 30 days are set at 3.12% for Coterra Energy Inc. The simple moving average for the period of the last 20 days is -5.41% for CTRA stocks with a simple moving average of -12.08% for the last 200 days.
+CTRA stocks went up by 1.86% for the week, with a monthly drop of -8.50% and a quarterly performance of 1.44%, while its annual performance rate touched 39.07%.
+The volatility ratio for the week stands at 3.04% while the volatility levels for the past 30 days are set at 3.14% for Coterra Energy Inc. The simple moving average for the period of the last 20 days is -2.18% for CTRA stocks with a simple moving average of -9.61% for the last 200 days.

 Analysts’ Opinion of CTRA